 Easy access to food and water sources are typically why residents in Washington find ants in or near their structures.
 Clogged gutters, leaking outdoor fixtures, unsecured garbage cans, and gardens may attract ants and once they discover access to the inside, they’ll take advantage of your hospitality.
 They may even establish satellite colonies in your structure.

 Another reason why ants infest homes and businesses is weather-related.
 If it becomes too hot or too cold, too dry or too wet, they’ll move indoors for more comfortable conditions.

 Where do ants nest?

-Nesting spots vary by ant species but in general ants can be found nesting in places such as:
+Nesting spots vary by ant species, but in general, ants can be found nesting outdoors in places like:

 - In soil

 - In cracks of pavement

 - Under fallen trees or landscaping ties, or inside of tree stumps